-Economic uncertainty in various global markets, including the U.S. and Europe, caused by political instability and conflict, such as the ongoing conflict in Ukraine, and economic challenges caused by the COVID-19 pandemic, have led to market disruptions, including significant volatility in commodity prices, credit and capital market instability and supply chain interruptions, which have caused volatile changes to inflation globally.
+Economic uncertainty in various global markets, including the U.S. and Europe, caused by political instability and conflict, such as the military conflicts in Ukraine and the Middle East, and economic challenges caused by the COVID-19 pandemic, have led to market disruptions, including significant volatility in commodity prices, credit and capital market instability and supply chain interruptions, which have caused volatile changes to inflation globally.
 The Company's business, financial condition and results of operations could be materially and adversely affected by further negative impact on the global economy and capital markets resulting from these global economic conditions, particularly if such conditions are prolonged or worsen.

 Although, to date, the Company has not been materially impacted by these global economic and geopolitical conditions, it is impossible to predict the extent to which operations will be impacted in the short and long term, or the ways in which such instability could impact business and results of operations.
-The extent and duration of these market disruptions, whether as a result of the military conflict between Russia and Ukraine and effects of the Russian sanctions, geopolitical tensions, volatile changes to inflation or otherwise, are impossible to predict, but could be substantial.
+The extent and duration of these market disruptions, whether as a result of military conflicts and effects of sanctions, geopolitical tensions, volatile changes to inflation or otherwise, are impossible to predict, but could be substantial.
 Any such disruptions may also magnify the impact of other risks described in this report.